laurencedawson/sync-for-reddit/README.md

 	- Delete custom positive button and negative button (use the new component)
 	- Delete ClickableMovementMethod, CustomUrlSpan, LongClickLinkMovementMethod
 	- Ensure we're not using any outline providers still

-### Posts
-	- Make sure the divider is still working

-### Messaging
-	- Setup new views for messaging
-	- Need to set the target ID for messaging header
-	- Messaging padding at top too large

-### Slides
-	- Hook up comment slides
+	- Remove all final references to the old theme manager (StyleSingleton)
+	- Remove all saved settings for the old theme
+	- Look into changing the ripple drawable everywhere

 ### Cards
 	- Hook up the new inline video player for cards